jlvandenhout/iota-streams-experience/examples/notifications/README.md

 6. For our convenience, let's print the command to run the Subscriber to the console:

     ```rust
+        // Share the Channel Address and Announcement Message ID with the Subscriber
         println!("Now use the Subscriber to subscribe to the Channel and receive the notification, by running:");
         println!("cargo run --bin subscriber <SEED> {} {}", application_instance, announcement_id);
     ```